A Note on Security¶

 One infamous attack vector is to distribute Markdown documents with malicious code.
 Therefore, the best bet is to never download Markdown documents from the internet.

-If you have to download a Markdown file and doubt its safety, we recommend opening it with a regular text editor beforehand (for example, Notepad on Windows, TextEdit on macOS, or any of the various available Linux-based text editors) and remove any raw HTML from the file before opening it in Zettlr.
+If you have to download a Markdown file and doubt its safety, we recommend opening it with a regular text editor beforehand (for example, Notepad on Windows, TextEdit on macOS, or any of the various available Linux-based text editors) and remove any raw HTML and other unusual code from the file before opening it in Zettlr.

-If you have disabled all renderers, it is also safe to open such a document directly in Zettlr instead.
+If you activate the raw mode, it is also safe to open such a document directly in Zettlr instead.

 This way, even if there is a way for bad actors to compromise your computer via Zettlr that we do not yet know about (a so-called “zero day exploit”), it won't work because you removed the potentially harmful code beforehand.